paliAli/Nuptake_project/Nuptake/README.md

 The analysis is separated in three R files: Nitrogen_uptake.R, Nitrogen_uptake_quadrant.R and VIs_Nuptake.R <br>

 ## Nitrogen_uptake.R
+Goal: create a correlation plot of N uptake and NDVI **per the whole field**

 1. Calculate nitrogen uptake using the equation mentioned above for each sample
 2. Obtain mean values per date
 3. Create a time series of N uptake